 - Ensure all financial and budgetary records are in compliance

 - Manages post-award grant expenditures and reporting activities

 Before joining the Office of Nursing Research & Scholarship in the Christine E. Lynn College of Nursing Mr. Bryan held the position of Senior Manager within the Office of Research Administration at the University of Miami Miller School of Medicine.
-He earned his Bachelor’s degree in Finance from FAU.
+He has earned his MBA and Bachelor’s degree in Finance from FAU.
 Working in research administration since 2004, he developed expertise in grants administration (e.g., preparing proposal budgets and forms, coordinating internal institutional approvals, using electronic grant application submission systems, facilitating research agreements) which allows him to assist Nursing Faculty in all of their research-related activities.
 Staying fit and healthy is important to Mr. Bryan; he coaches CrossFit, enjoys distance running, golf, surfing, and playing softball.